|

 We are not able to assist in enquiries regarding family ancestry, records of births, deaths, etc. Our archive does not contain any such material.
 The only reference to individuals we hold are names who may perhaps have been mentioned in course of an interview, or any of our recent projects we have undertaken.

-Tinclair's Library is sited in Bampton Grange - this is usually open the first Monday evening of every month.
+Tinclar's Library is sited in Bampton Grange - this is usually open the first Monday evening of every month.

 Genealogy enquiries should be directed to the relevant official records office which for Bampton and the district are: